Overview

 # HTTP API

-- type: webhook
+- type : webhook

 # MCP Tool

-- type: mcp
+- type : mcp

 # Email

-- type: email
+- type : email

 # Queue

-- type: queue
+- type : queue

 # Scheduled

-- type: cron
+- type : cron

-cron: "0 */6 * * *" # Every 6 hours
+cron : "0 */6 * * *" # Every 6 hours

-- agent: process-data
+- agent : process-data

-- name: process-data
+- name : process-data

-prompt: "Process: ${input}"
+prompt : "Process: ${input}"

 This ensemble can be invoked via:

-- POST to
+POST to /webhooks/process

-- MCP tool call
+MCP tool call data-processor

-- Email to
+Email to process@example.com

-- Queue message to
+Queue message to PROCESS_QUEUE

-- Cron schedule every 6 hours
+Cron schedule every 6 hours

 Trigger Security